 The phrase relaxation training might sound odd, but it’s meant to get a point across.
 Often, we don’t take relaxation seriously.
 You might think of relaxation as something you do at the end of the day, perhaps after all else is done.
 Or it’s something to do on the weekends, but not on each day of the week.
-In fact, relaxation training is meant to communicate that we need to train ourselves to relax.
-We need to learn a variety of relaxation techniques and use the ones that work for us on a regular basis.
-Relaxation training is meant to encourage the brain and the body to have stress-free experiences – most of the time.
+Relaxation training is meant to communicate that we need to train ourselves to relax.
+We need to learn a variety of relaxation techniques and use the ones that work for us regularly.
+Relaxation training encourages the brain and the body to have stress-free experiences – most of the time.

 Typically, when someone is facing addiction, their urge to use drugs or alcohol stems from stress.
 That stress may be caused by work-related concerns, financial issues, relationship problems, or a variety of other experiences.
 In recovery, although some of those concerns may or may not go away, what’s different is the way you respond to them.

-For instance, in the past, you might have felt fed up with work and went home and drank a six pack of beer.
-The next morning you feel hung over, fatigued, and lethargic.
+For instance, in the past, you might have felt fed up with work and went home and drank a six-pack of beer.
+The next morning you feel hungover, fatigued, and lethargic.
 You’re not going to be able to make it through the day.
 If you end up going home, it might mean a loss of pay for the day.
-And if that happens on a regular basis, you might find yourself with more and more financial pressure.
+And if that happens regularly, you might find yourself with more and more financial pressure.
 In this case, the stressful incident at work and responding to it by drinking only brought more stress.

 When a person learns to respond to the tension in their life in a relaxed state, they are more likely to make healthier choices.
 Furthermore, a study by the Benson-Henry Institute for Mind Body Medicine revealed that approximately 7 out of 10 doctor visits are associated with a stress-related disorder.
 For those in recovery from addiction, stress can interfere with staying sober and become a trigger for relapse.